 His last Test coincided with that of his fellow selector and a team-mate of England, Mike Gatting.
 Both the stalwarts announced their retirement in Perth where the final Test of experienced and the 1994-95 rubber was plighted me.
 But Gooch will probably be remembered as a man of substance.

 He is already raising the thought of being England’s coach, if the job is ultimately offered, and says he’ll not be idle for long, “I would not like to think that being fairly close to the players I have something to offer in terms of experience and also encouragement, which is vital,” he says and adds,

-In 580 first-class matches, he averaging an impressive 48.71 and hit 128 centuries.
+In 580 first-class matches, he averaged an impressive 48.71 and hit 128 centuries.
 His England career fetched 20 hundred and 46 fifties in Test.
-Gooch made 125 One-day International appearances for England scoring 4,290 runs (averaging 36.98) and scored eight hundred with the highest of 142 against Pakistan at Karachi in 1987-88.
+Gooch made 125 One-day International appearances for England scoring 4,290 runs (averaging 36.98) and scoring eight hundred with the highest of 142 against Pakistan at Karachi in 1987-88.

 He played in all of England’s three World Cup finals in 1979, 1987, and 1992 (where he led the team) but on each occasion, England came second best.
 For his beloved Essex, Gooch made a little matter of 30,701 runs with 94 hundred.